playcanvas/playcanvas-sync/README.md

 exactly matches the set ignored by PlayCanvas merge, which is appropriate for most workflows.

-In some rare cases you may need `pcsync` and `pcwatch` to work with more files than listed in `pcignore.txt`.
-This can be accomplished with the `PLAYCANVAS_INCLUDE_REG` config variable, which is a regular expression to test each file's full path from the root of the target directory, including the file name.
+To make `pcsync` and `pcwatch` work with more files than listed in `pcignore.txt`, use the `PLAYCANVAS_INCLUDE_REG` config variable, which is a regular expression to test each file's path from the root of the asset hierarchy.

 Before a PlayCanvas merge, make sure that the latest checkpoint of the destination branch is taken after `pcignore.txt` was added.

-If you are using git for your textual files, it is recommended that you merge others' work with yours via git merge rather than PlayCanvas merge.

-You complete a git merge of two branches before a PlayCanvas merge of the corresponding branches, push the result to the PlayCanvas destination branch, and then perform a PlayCanvas merge.
+If you are using git for your textual files, you can perform a git merge before a PlayCanvas merge of the corresponding branches, push the result to the PlayCanvas destination branch, and then perform a PlayCanvas merge.

-The PlayCanvas merge will ignore the files in `pcignore.txt` and thus your merge result checkpoint will have the correctly merged versions of both your locally- and PlayCanvas-managed assets.

 ## `pcignore.txt` Syntax